SolidLabResearch/WhatsInAPod/content/abstract.md

 cannot fully realize this independence.
-Applications are left to define their own APIs within the Solid Protocol, which leads to fundamental interoperability problems and the need for associated workarounds.
+Applications are left to define their own APIs within the Solid Protocol, leading to fundamental interoperability problems and the need for associated workarounds.
 The long-term vision for Solid is confounded with the concrete HTTP interface to pods today, leading to a narrower solution space to address core issues.
 <!-- Task         -->
-We examine the mismatch between the vision and the prevalent document-centric interpretation, and propose a reconciliatory graph-centric interpretation wherein a pod is a hybrid, contextualized knowledge graph.
+We examine the mismatch between the vision and its prevalent document-centric interpretation, and propose a reconciliatory graph-centric interpretation wherein a pod is a hybrid, contextualized knowledge graph.
 <!-- Object       -->